-If employees are aware of any crimes that occurred on campus that were not reported to PVCC's department of public safety and campus police, it is important that he/she complete a MAXIENT report immediately.
-Employees can also view a presentation that educates them on their Clery reporting responsibility.
-The presentation is available at http://www.pvcc.edu/pvccsafe/statistics-safety-information.
+If employees are aware of any crimes that occurred on campus that were not reported to PVCC's Department of Public Safety and Campus Police, it is important that he/she complete a MAXIENT report immediately.

-It is important to remember that should at any time a crime be reported to anyone who is deemed as a Campus Security Authority, that individual should not wait until the end of the year to report that incident to the department of public safety and campus police, but notify the department immediately by calling 434.981.6362.
-The department of public safety and campus police has a responsibility to notify the PVCC community about any crimes that pose an ongoing threat to the community.
+It is important to remember that should at any time a crime be reported to anyone who is deemed as a Campus Security Authority, that individual should not wait until the end of the year to report that incident to the Department of Public Safety and Campus Police but notify the department immediately by calling 434.981.6362.
+The Department of Public Safety and Campus Police has a responsibility to notify the PVCC community about any crimes that pose an ongoing threat to the community.